cockpit-project/console.dot/README.md

    It should be "wait_target".

+5. In the mitmproxy Firefox profile, open https://test.cloud.redhat.com/wss/webconsole/v1/sessions/SESSIONID/web/ to get the "waiting for target machine" stub page.

-5. Now connect the target VM to the session pod:
+6. Connect the target VM to the session pod:

       /tmp/cockpit-bridge-websocket-connector.pyz --basic-auth user:password -k wss://test.cloud.redhat.com/wss/webconsole/v1/sessions/SESSIONID/ws

-   Check the session status again, it should now be "running".

-6. In the mitmproxy Firefox profile, open https://test.cloud.redhat.com/wss/webconsole/v1/sessions/SESSIONID/web/ .
-You should now get a Cockpit UI for the user you started the bridge as.
+   You should now also get a Cockpit UI for the user you started the bridge as.
+If you check the session status again, it should be "running".

 You can run